puppetlabs/puppet-docs/source/puppetdb/1.1/api/wire_format/catalog_format.markdown

         }
     }

-The value of the `"metadata"` key must be `{ "type": "catalog", "version": 1 }` --- no other value is valid for this version of the format.
+The value of the `"metadata"` key must be `{ "api_version": 1 }` --- no other value is valid for this version of the format.

-The value of the `"data"` key must be a JSON object with six keys: `"name"`, `"version"`, `"classes"`, `"tags"`, `"edges"`, and `"resources"`.
+The value of the `"data"` key must be a JSON object with four keys: `"name"`, `"version"`, `"edges"`, and `"resources"`.
 Each of the keys is mandatory, although values that are lists may be empty lists.
 The value of each key in the data object is as follows:

 `"name"`